ejolly/svelteturk/docs/overview.md

 # Overview

 SvelteTurk's layout is organized with a sidebar on the left and a page view to the right.
-On successful startup, this view will always being on your home page.
+On successful startup, this view will always be the home page.

 ## Sidebar